Wael-Muawad/Controlling-Size-in-Stage/README.md

 # Controlling-Size-in-Stage
-a JavaFX project that controll the size of controlls
+a JavaFX project that control the size of the controllers based on Radio Buttons